Skip to Content

 Real vs. Fake Obsidian: Differences for Special Obsidian Varieties

 TIP: Rock color is the first property we pay attention to.
-Even if the rock is heterogeneous, we are still able to determine the general color of the rock in front of us.
+Even if the rock is heterogeneous, we can still determine the general color of the rock in front of us.
 Find out more in the article below:

 Rock Colors: What Determines Color & Why Different Colors